jonsung89/spaced-repetition-project-client/README.md

 ## Minimum Variable Product

-- For now, Amgi will only have 10 things for you to try and memorize.
+- For now, Amgi has 10 common Korean phrases for you to memorize.
 - Tell the app whether or not you remember something by selecting 'Yes' or 'No'.

 ## Additional features to add